whipowill/d2r-mod-reformed/README.md

 ## Notes

-When dealing w/ stackable gems and runes, convert them into their stackable form in the Cube.
+When dealing w/ stackable gems and runes, convert them into their stackable form in the cube.
 Due to a flaw in the game itself, you can't merge stacks of items to each other in the stash.
 You have to take your stacked items from the stash, merge them in your inventory, and then move them back to the stash.

+I made all stackable items (keys, gems, runes, fragments, shards) where if you cube the stack it will break off one from the stack for you.

 To disable or tweak melee splash damage, open ``mods/reformed/reformed.mpq/data/global/excel/missiles.txt`` and look for row 688 column DH.
 I have this set to ``32`` which means 25% of weapon damage gets splashed (pretty low).
 Changing to ``64`` would mean 50% of weapon damage gets splashed.
 Changing to ``0`` would mean the feature is disabled.